 Directed By James Wan

-Rated PG-13 for sequences of sci-fi violence and action, and for some adult language
+Rated R for strong horror violence and gruesome images, and for adult language

 My Grade: 8/10 or B+